lennoxlotl/rainbowify/README.md

 We take a working Fabric installation for granted.
 Have a look at the [Fabric website](https://fabricmc.net/) if you haven't installed it yet.

 Simply drag the mod into your `mods` folder.
+You must have the [Fabric API](https://modrinth.com/mod/fabric-api) installed the same way.
 We recommend also using [Modmenu](https://modrinth.com/mod/modmenu) (for editing rainbowify's settings ingame). rainbowify is compatible with [Sodium](https://modrinth.com/mod/sodium), so you may want to use that as well for improved performance.

 ## Customization